 - Preheat the oven to 350 degrees.

-- To a small bowl, add eggs, lime zest, lime juice and beat well.
+- To the same bowl, add eggs (one at a time), lime zest, and beat well.

-- Mix in browning, molasses, 1/2 cup rum and vanilla.
+- Mix in browning, molasses, 1/2 cup rum and vanilla and set aside.

 - Transfer batter to a greased and lined baking tin.
-Bake for 45-50 minutes or until a toothpick used to prick the center of the cake comes out clean.
+Bake for about 65-70 minutes or until a toothpick used to prick the center of the cake comes out clean.